 - examinations and tests

 All courses are delivered in English.
-Some courses have bilingual learning outcomes and assessments.
+Some courses may have bilingual activities and assessment tasks.

 You will have access to online resources through the myRMIT student portal.